4.1 The conference of difference

 | Nesting (conferences within conferences; the hierarchical structuring that enables scale without loss of coherence) |

-From Invariants to Evidence
+From invariants to evidence

-The table above is not merely illustrative.
-Each row identifies a pattern that appears across domains not by accident but because each invariant is a processual necessity for any conference of difference to persist, adapt, and scale.
 In Section 4.1.3, these invariants will form the basis for a formal evidence table mapping each domain to the specific forms the CoD takes there.
-In Section 4.1.4, they will support a causal argument: interventions on these invariants (e.g., breaking reciprocity, disrupting limogenesis) produce predictable effects across domains, consistent with the claim that the CoD is not merely descriptive but causal—a process primitive that can be modeled using Pearl’s do-calculus.
+In Section 4.1.4, they will support a causal argument: interventions on these invariants (e.g., disrupting limogenesis, over-compressing, imposing competition) produce predictable effects across domains, consistent with the claim that the CoD is not merely descriptive but causal — a process primitive that can be modeled using Pearl's do-calculus.

 The table below synthesizes findings from the comparative ontology analyses (Section 2), the domain evidence chapters (Section 3.1–3.3), and the domain interaction case studies (Section 3.4).
-It demonstrates that regardless of whether the domain concerns fundamental physics, living systems, consciousness, social structures, or abstracta, the same underlying logic of conferring appears—expressed through domain-specific mechanisms but governed by the same invariant principles.
+It demonstrates that regardless of whether the domain concerns fundamental physics, living systems, consciousness, social structures, or abstracta, the same underlying logic of conferring appears — expressed through domain-specific mechanisms but governed by the same invariant principles.

-| Domain | Form of the CoD | Manifestation of Invariants |
+| Domain | Form of the CoD | Manifestation of invariants |

 |---|---|---|